Jury convicts Urbana man of having gun with laser sight

 Judge Randy Rosenbaum set sentencing for Sept.
 29.

-Testimony in his trial was that an officer wanted to speak to Diggs about a case — the jury did not hear what — and ultimately found him sitting on a wall separating his balcony from his neighbor’s at the Vawter Street apartment complex.
+Testimony in his trial was that on May 18, an officer went to speak to Diggs about another case — the jury was not told what that was concerning — and ultimately found him sitting on a wall separating his balcony from his neighbor’s at the Vawter Street apartment complex.
 His body was turned so that his legs were dangling on the neighbor’s side.

-Asked by Urbana Officer Bryan Fink what he was doing, Diggs declared, “I’m chillin.”
+Asked by Urbana police Officer Bryan Fink what he was doing, Diggs replied, “I’m chillin'.”

 Asked if he had a gun, Diggs said he did not have one on him but that there was one in a small backpack next to him.

-The jury saw Fink’s body camera video of the officer taking the Taurus 9 mm gun out of the bag, removing its magazine that contained bullets and ejecting a bullet from the chamber to make the gun safe.
-Fink said he noticed a laser light attached to the gun.
+The jury saw Fink’s body-camera video of the officer taking the Taurus 9 mm gun out of the bag, removing its magazine that contained bullets and ejecting a bullet from the chamber to make the gun safe.
+Fink said he noticed a laser sight attached to the gun.

-In arguments to the jury Wednesday, Assistant State’s Attorney Tom Bucher said Diggs didn’t need to have the gun on him to have exclusive possession of it.
+In arguments to the jury Wednesday, Assistant State’s Attorney Tom Bucher said Diggs didn’t need to have the gun on him to be considered to have exclusive possession of it.

 Public Defender Janie Miller-Jones, who presented no witnesses on Diggs’ behalf, argued that police did not swab the gun for DNA or fingerprints.